 There are numerous puppy training methods available, but the best approach is always positive reinforcement.
 This involves rewarding desirable behavior with treats, toys, or affection while ignoring unwanted actions.
 Avoid using physical correction or intimidation tactics as these can harm your relationship with your dog and even lead to aggression.

-How many days per week should I dedicate to obedience training for my dog?
+How many days a week should I dedicate to training my dog for optimal results?